raubvogel/cyberSecurityTool/README.md

 Even the name of the repo has that whiff of what you would expect for a tool advert aimed at managers.

+Impress your friends!
+Be the life of the party!

 ## Usage
 For now its config filename, `data.json` is hardcoded into the script so it require no arguments.
 That of course can be changed later.